llpeterson/internetworking/trend.md

 virtualize physical resources!
 Said another way, being able to virtualize a virtual resource is the best proof that you have done a good job of virtualizing the original physical resource.
-To re-purpose the mythoology of the World Turtle: It's virtual networks all the way down.
+To re-purpose the mythology of the World Turtle: It's virtual networks all the way down.

 The actual VXLAN header is simple.
 It includes a 24-bit *Virtual Network Id* (VNI), plus some flag bits.
 It also implies a particular setting of the UDP source and destination port fields (see [Section 5.1](../e2e/udp.md)), with the destination port 4789 officially reserved for VXLANs.
-Figuring out how to assign identifiers to virtual LANs (VLAN tags) and virtual networks (VXLAN VIDs) is the easy part.
+Figuring out how to uniquely identify virtual LANs (VLAN tags) and virtual networks (VXLAN VIDs) is the easy part.
 This is because encapsulation is the fundamental cornerstone of virtualization; all you need to add is an identifier that tells you which of many possible users this encapsulated packet